 The people who were killed came from nearly every imaginable race, religion and socioeconomic background.
 Their ages range from the unborn to the elderly; 189 were children and teenagers.
 In addition, thousands of survivors were left with devastating injuries, shattered families and psychological scars.

-As I have said before in my previous articles, with the help of emerging weapons detection technology, there is hope to curb these mass shootings in public spaces (concerts, nightclubs, transportation hubs, sporting events, and schools).
+As I have said before in my previous articles, with the help of emerging weapons detection technology, there is hope to curb these mass shootings in public spaces (concerts, nightclubs, transportation hubs, sporting events, shopping malls and schools).

 We have all seen the metal detectors and body scanners at the airports.
 They are clumsy to use, only process one person at a time, are obtuse and frankly not wholly effective.